gangyizh/SCPR/README.md

 ## Dataset
-We provide three processed datasets: Last-FM, Yelp.
+We provide two processed datasets: Last-FM, Yelp.
 * You can find the full version of recommendation datasets via [Last-FM]( https://grouplens.org/datasets/hetrec-2011/), [Yelp](https://www.yelp.com/dataset/)
 * Here we list the relation types in different datasets to let readers to get better understanding of the dataset.